 A key part of an MSA procedure in spectroscopy is accurately calculating the margin of error in your measurements.
 There are a few methods you can choose for this, such as the ISO recognised GUM method, which requires you to have a calibrated reference sample.
 Or, if you don’t have a reference sample, you can estimate the margin of error using a different method.

-We will publish a guide soon: The Search for True Values.
-How to evaluate accuracy and calculate the error margin of spectroscopy measurements.
-This guide shows you which method is best for your situation and walks through actual calculations using real results.
-You can pre-register for the download of your copy here
+Our Search for True Values guide shows you which method is best for your situation and walks through actual calculations using real results.
+Download of your copy here